desmos-labs/desmos/docs/developers/msgs/edit-profile.md

 # `MsgEditProfile`
-This message allows you to edit the a previously created profile.
+This message allows you to edit a previously created profile.

 ## Structure
 ````json